RobbieHember/fcgadgets/bc1ha/README.md

 # bc1ha
 ## PURPOSE
 The **bc1ha** repository supports geospatial analysis in British Columbia’s forest sector at 100m spatial resolution.
-The repository has two goals: 1) streamline an annual update cycle to download and rasterize information that is made available through BC Data Catalogue; 2) produce derived variables through cleaning, consolidating, smoothing, massaging, "moving forward, not backward; upward, not forward; and always twirling, twirling, twirling towards" preparation of high-quality model input variables.
+The repository has two goals: 1) streamline an annual update cycle to download and rasterize information that is made available through BC Data Catalogue and 2) generate derived variables, where varying degrees of manipulation (e.g. gap-filling, consolidation of multiple source data sources) have been applied to create the input variables used to drive simulation models.
 <br><br>
 Derived variables are often a work in progress and should be used with caution.
 <br><br>